Eastern Kentucky Colonels: Men's golf

 The men's golf team has won 12 Ohio Valley Conference championships: 1975, 1980, 1982–86, 1992, 1997, 2006, 2008, 2015.

 Rivalries

 Historically, the Western Kentucky Hilltoppers and Lady Toppers served as the primary rival to EKU, especially in football.
 Their matchups, known as the "Battle of the Bluegrass," date back to 1914, with Western leading the overall series 34–47–3.
 With WKU's recent move up to the Football Bowl Subdivision, any future games between the two teams are uncertain.

-Outside of Western, EKU has maintained rivalries with the two remaining in-state OVC members of Murray State and Morehead State.
+Outside of Western, EKU has maintained rivalries with the only remaining in-state OVC member, Morehead State, and Murray State, which left the OVC in 2022 for the Missouri Valley Conference.